-All tree doctors are certified after successfully completing their training.
+All three doctors are certified after successfully completing their training.
 Check whether the professional you want to hire is certified and determine their certification level.
 Any specialist that does not show his/her certification should be avoided.

 It is essential to get a detailed estimate of the job to know how much money you will need.
 Let the professional know exactly what you need so they can create a detailed estimate.

 When hiring a tree specialist, ask them the following three questions first.

 1. Are you certified?